stardog-union/stardog-blog/content/posts/2017-extended-solutions.md

 We need more flexible query results to support use cases where tabular results are not the right thing.
 This is exactly what we are working on right now to make future versions of Stardog go beyond tabular results for graph queries.
-We will next describe how we are extending the SPARQL to make this possible.
+We will next describe how we are extending SPARQL to make this possible.

-{{% figure link="http://metmuseum.org/art/collection/search/438821" src="/img/p1.jpg" class="inliner" %}}

 ## Beyond Tables